acoppes/acoppes/site/_drafts/roadmap-earlyaccess.markdown

 The game can be completed since there is a win condition and even though it is not best right now, it works, and I will not change it for now.
 It will surely change in the future but I am not sure when nor how yet.

 My current focus is going to be on the meta game and late game, things that happen when you play over and over again.
 Some ideas I had for a long time now are unlocking different ships, having different game modes, and different starting conditions.
+And the other thing I will also focus is to get more depth on how the game changes by traveling.

 The asteroids procedural generation has a good base in my opinion and each time I add new content and/or new generation rules it feels it grows exponentially which makes me really happy with its state.